Will FEMA Reimburse Schools for COVID-Related Costs? Here's What We Know

 Schools collectively spent billions of dollars last year on items they likely never would have expected to need: face masks, plastic shields for desks, temperature screening equipment, hand sanitizer by the bottle, and disinfectant by the bucket.
 Some also offered hazard and overtime pay to workers who had to be in school buildings while they were closed to students.
 Last fall, AASA, the School Superintendents Association, estimated the costs could run close to $25 billion.

-Karen Smith, vice chair of the government relations committee for ASBO International, an advocacy association for K-12 school budget officers, said the agency assured districts early in the pandemic that it would reimburse them for the cost of personal protective equipment.
+Karen Smith, vice chair of the legislative advisory committee for ASBO International, a nonprofit association representing K-12 school budget professionals, said the agency assured districts early in the pandemic that it would reimburse them for the cost of personal protective equipment.
 Only later, she said, the agency changed course, narrowing that offer to health-care workers only.

 Three federal stimulus packages have gone a long way for many districts toward addressing some of their short-term financial headaches.
 But school districts that serve a large number of low-income students got far more relief from those packages than others.
 And many still don’t know whether the stimulus packages were intended to replace or supplement other sources of federal support, like FEMA disaster relief.